Internal deadline: TBA - probably mid-September

 National committee interview: Yes

 Selection process: The annual task of identifying up to twelve US citizens who best satisfy these criteria involves several steps.
-Initially, a team of Readers evaluates the applications, based on the extensive material available to them, including the application, letters of recommendation, personal statement, and academic transcript[s].
-Following evaluation by the Readers, roughly thirty semi-finalists are selected and may be invited for semi-final interviews held via skype the week of October 28, 2013.
+Initially, a team of Readers evaluates the applications.
+Following evaluation by the Readers, roughly thirty semi-finalists are selected and may be invited for semi-final interviews held via skype.
 Semi-finalists will be invited via email and assigned a fixed date and time for the interview.
 Approximately twenty finalists are then invited to Washington, DC, for interviews with the Selection Committee.
-Final interviews will be held on Friday and Saturday, November 22 and 23, 2013.
 All applicants who wish to become Mitchell Scholars must be present on both days.
 Travel and accommodations arrangements are made by the Mitchell Scholars program at no cost to the finalist.
+(See below for dates.)

-November 22 and 23, 2013: Finalist Interviews, in Washington, DC; travel arrangements made by Mitchell Scholars program
+November 21 & 22, 2014 Finalist Interviews, in Washington, DC; travel arrangements made by Mitchell Scholars program

-Week of November 24, 2013: Official Announcement of the Class of '14 Mitchell Scholars
+November 23, 2014: Official Announcement of the Class of '15 Mitchell Scholars